Piris Labs

 Product Roadmap & Public Announcements

-No official public roadmap has been disclosed.
-Based on YC Demo Day materials and founder communications, Piris Labs has signaled plans for modular photonic interconnect hardware, a vertically optimized inference software stack, and partnerships with chip makers and ODMs to integrate optical data movement into existing data center architectures.
-Their public positioning emphasizes 5x lower latency, 10x lower power per bit, and 2x lower cost per token versus GPU clusters.
+Piris Labs has signaled plans for modular photonic interconnect hardware, a vertically optimized inference software stack, and partnerships with chip makers and ODMs to integrate optical data movement into existing data center architectures.
+Public positioning: 5x lower latency, 10x lower power per bit, and 2x lower cost per token versus GPU clusters.
+Working π Conversion Engine prototype (October 2025).
+SBIR government partnership secured.
+Early access waitlist stage.

 Signals & Private Analysis

-GitHub and social media activity from founder Ali Khalatpour points to active R&D in photonic interconnect prototyping and hardware-software co-design.
 Conference appearances at photonics and AI hardware events suggest ongoing academic collaborations (MIT RLE, Stanford LINQS).
 Hiring patterns indicate a focus on photonics engineers and systems software developers.
-The advisory relationship with the ex-Groq President signals potential enterprise go-to-market strategy development and possible future fundraising at a significantly higher valuation.
+The advisory relationship with ex-Groq/NVIDIA President Mohsen Moazami signals potential enterprise go-to-market strategy development.
+Prof. Marc Baldo (MIT RLE Director) as advisor provides academic credibility.
 Stealth posture suggests they are protecting IP and timing a larger reveal around a working hardware demo.

 Photonic inference optimization